India's richest man Mukesh Ambani offers free 4G to one billion people

-India's richest man is rolling out a $20 billion mobile network that could bring lightening-fast Internet to hundreds of millions of people.
+India's richest man is rolling out a $20 billion mobile network that could bring lightning-fast Internet to hundreds of millions of people.

 Indian consumers are already celebrating the arrival of Mukesh Ambani's new Reliance Jio service, seizing on the billionaire's promise to deliver rock bottom prices and download speeds that will enable streaming video.